wildfly-extras/wildfly-camel-examples/camel-jpa-spring/README.md

 Camel JPA Spring example
 ------------------------

-This example demonstrates using the camel-jpa component with Spring and WildFly Camel to persist entities to an in-memory database.
+This example demonstrates using the camel-jpa component with Spring and Red Hat Fuse on EAP to persist entities to an in-memory database.

 In this example, a Camel route consumes XML files from ${JBOSS_HOME}/standalone/data/customers.
 Camel then uses JAXB to unmarshal the data to a Customer entity.
 This entity is then passed to a jpa endpoint and is persisted to a 'customer' database table.